 One thing to remember is that a seller bond may seem like it’s a type of insurance policy, but it is not insurance.
 It’s a legally binding contract that ensures that the car dealership will not defraud a client, while a third party, the bonding company, oversees this business relationship.

-So remember that surety dealer bonds protect customers and other parties that a car dealer will do business with—not the car dealer.
+So remember that bonds protect customers and other parties that a car dealer will do business with—not the car dealer.
 If there is a legitimate claim that is made against the dealer surety, then the bond may need to pay the claim, and then the car dealer will need to pay back the bond.
 The age of the business does not matter—whether it just started or has been in business for many years.

 What Kinds of Claims Can Be Filed?

-How Much Can a Dealer Bond Cost?
+How Much Do They Cost?
 Three Factors

 The first factor is the amount of your total bond affects costs, meaning that it’s proportional.
-So the larger the total bond amount is, the larger the portion you will be required to pay.
-The reason for this is the surety bond company is liable for larger claims which have larger bond amounts.
+So the larger the total amount is, the larger the portion you will be required to pay.
+The reason for this is the surety insurance company is liable for larger claims which have larger bond amounts.
 This results in the need to charge a higher rate.

 The next factor is your credit history.
 The following is a typical breakdown for percentages based on your personal credit score.

 So, for example, if a bond you purchase has had very few losses, the surety company will give what is called an instant issue of the bond, because they have confidence in the bond’s performance.
-But, if a bond continues to post large losses, then the surety must charge a higher premium for the bond as a way to absorb those losses.
+But, if a bond continues to post large losses, then the surety must charge a higher premium as a way to absorb those losses.